SMSpp-Project/MILPSolver/test_dynamic/README.md

-A batch file is provided that runs a not-so-large set of tests with different sizes and seeds of the random generator; all these passing is a good sign that no regressions have been done for the tested modules, and in particular for `PolyhedralFunction`.
+A batch file is provided that runs a not-so-large set of tests with different sizes and seeds of the random generator; all these passing is a good sign that no regressions have been done for the tested modules.

 A makefile is also provided that builds the executable including the `MILPSolver` module and all its dependencies (and, obviously, the